 - A VET qualification provides you with essential skills which are transferrable across multiple employment and education pathways.

 - A VET qualification at Certificate III or IV level provides a direct job outcome as well as making you competitive for entry into further VET courses after you leave school.
-Your VET qualification may also be used as pathway into University.

-- If you start your qualifications in the trades in Years 11 and 12, this means that you will get a head start on being a qualified tradesperson compared to your peers that commence once they have left school.
+- If you start a trade VET qualification such as a school-based apprenticeship whilst still at school, you will get a head start on being a qualified tradesperson compared to your peers that commence once they have left school.

 An accredited course is one that is developed to meet training needs not addressed by existing training packages.
 Accredited courses are accredited by VET regulators as nationally recognised and specified on the national register but do not hold the status of being nationally endorsed.

 Training package qualifications are both nationally recognised and nationally endorsed.
 National endorsement means industry stakeholders have agreed to and support the structure and outcomes of the qualification as a part an industry’s training framework.

 ‘Courses and modules that are not part of a nationally endorsed training package do not automatically provide students with recognition towards the WACE.
 The Authority reserves the right to refuse recognition of an accredited course if it:

 Typically the CGEA qualifications have been used by schools to cater for students who were unable for various reasons to meet the content, literacy and numeracy demands of the Authority-developed WACE courses.
 The new WACE Foundation courses have strong links to the Australian Core Skills Framework and have been developed to support students to gain the core literacy and numeracy skills required to successfully meet the demands of society.
 The WACE Foundation and General courses are deemed by the Authority to be a more appropriate option for students who in the past may have had to access qualifications from the CGEA based on the view that: